nutanix-japan/nai-llm/docs/iep/iep_test.md

 ## Sample Chat Application

-Nutanix also provides a sample chat application that uses NAI to provide chatbot capabilities.
+We have a sample chat application that uses NAI to provide chatbot capabilities.
 We will install and use the chat application in this section.

 1. Run the following command to deploy the chat application.

+    Create the namespace

     ```bash
     kubectl create ns chat
     kubens chat
     ```

+    Create the application

     ```bash
     kubectl apply -f -<<EOF
     apiVersion: apps/v1